Orfanato Music Group

-Orfanato Music Group (OMG) is a Puerto Rican record label in the music and performance production industry.
+Orfanato Music Group (OMG) was a Puerto Rican record label in the music and performance production industry.
 OMG was created by William Landron, also known as Don Omar, in 2007.
 Orfanato Music Group is an independent record label, which represents artists.
 Its music repertoire is represented nationally and internationally within the Latino marketplace.
 Its strategy is to serve those interested in Latino music, including reggaeton, Latin hip hop, and bachata, amongst others.
 The producers and the company were recognized by Billboard.